 Having said that, as we experience learning for understanding and developing our own personal meaning, we may sometimes find ourselves having sudden flashes of new insights … those ‘ah hah!’ moments.
 These are exciting moments in our learning, and quite a few people are starting to experience these ‘light bulb’ moments in their learning about accounting.

-As you worked through the restatements of your firm’s financial statements many found the concepts we are studying together made more sense as you applied them to your firm.
+And as you worked through the restatements of your firm’s financial statements many found the concepts we are studying together made more sense as you applied them to your firm.

 Benefit of looking at past

 People communicated many great developing insights.
 For example, what is the benefit of ‘looking at the past’, which is what our financial statements tell us:

 Yet to predict the future we need to start with the past- Machiavelli.
 I remember being told as a child to not worry about the past because you can’t change it but to concentrate on the future.
 After reading this statement I began to think about the different behaviours my child displays and how I can predict precisely what she is about to do because of past behaviours.
 I guess this is the same with accounting.
 When you have a look at the past and have analysed the business realities then you are better equipped to make informed decisions about whether you should or should not become an equity investor in a firm.